-If youโre managing production schedules, tracking shift coverage, or ramping up for seasonal demand, you know how critical it is to have a reliable workforce.
-And if youโve ever worked with a staffing partner, you might have wondered: How exactly do they make money?
+[hmg_ai_toc style=”list”] If you’re managing production schedules, tracking shift coverage, or ramping up for seasonal demand, you know how critical it is to have a reliable workforce.
+And if you’ve ever worked with a staffing partner, you might have wondered: How exactly do they make money?
+Understanding how staffing firms generate revenue and what you’re actually paying for can help you plan smarter, budget more accurately, and avoid costly surprises.
+Let’s break down the two most common staffing models and where profit fits into the picture.

 How do staffing firms make money from temporary staffing?

-When you bring on temporary workers through a staffing agency, youโre billed an hourly rate.
-That rate includes the employeeโs base pay plus a markup, which is how the staffing firm covers employment costs and generates profit.
+When you bring on temporary workers through a staffing agency, you’re billed an hourly rate.
+That rate includes the employee’s base pay plus a markup, which is how the staffing firm covers employment costs and generates profit.
+But most of that markup isn’t profit.
+It typically covers:

 - Payroll taxes and required insurance (e.g., FICA, FUTA, SUTA, unemployment, etc.)

-- Workersโ compensation and liability insurance
+- Workers’ compensation and liability insurance

 - Optional benefits (e.g., health insurance)